alex23lemm/Syria-Refugee-Response-Shiny-App/index.md

 ## One feature in more detail

-* The pyramid plot was implemented using ggplot2 and is part of `utils.R` and can easily be modified to re-use it in other projects
+* The pyramid plot was implemented using ggplot2 and is part of `utils.R`.
+It can easily be modified for re-use in other projects
-* The basic idea was two plot to different bar plots at the same time and multiply the underlying y-values of one of them by -1 (Don't run example below)
+* The basic idea was to plot two different bar plots at the same time and multiply the underlying y-values of one of them by -1 (Don't run example below)